araminian/networking-in-go/chapter5/README.md

 the listener’s side of the connection so that the listener can then send a message to the client.

 There is no UDP equivalent of the `TCPListener` because UDP lacks sessions.
 You need to verify the sender’s address, because you can no longer trust that all incoming packets to a connection object are from the same sender.

+## Using net.Conn in UDP

+You can establish a UDP connection that implements the `net.Conn` interface so that your code behaves indistinguishably from a TCP `net.Conn`.

+You do so by passing `udp` as the first argument to the `net.Dial` function.

+Using `net.Conn` with your UDP-based connections can **prevent interlopers from sending you messages** and **eliminate the need to check the sender’s address on every reply you receive**.

+check out the `echo_test.go` file for the full implementation.

+The client side of a connection can leverage the stream-oriented functionality of `net.Conn` over UDP, but the UDP listener must still use `net.PacketConn`.

+Unlike TCP, the echo server receives no traffic upon calling `net.Dial` because no handshake is necessary.

+For your purposes, using net.Conn over net.PacketConn may make your UDP connection code cleaner.
+Just be aware of the trade-offs.
+Using net.Conn with UDP does not offer the same functionality as you would expect when using net.Conn with TCP.
+For example, a UDP-based net.Conn’s Write method will not return an error if the destination failed to receive the packet.
+The onus is still on your application code to confirm delivery when using UDP.